UCL/FabNESO/README.md

 - `conditions_file_name` : Name of conditions XML file in configuration directory (default = `conditions.xml`),
 - `mesh_file_name` : Name of mesh XML file in configuration directory (default = `mesh.xml`).

+A full list of the arguments that can be passed to the task is available in the [package documentation](http://github-pages.ucl.ac.uk/FabNESO/FabNESO.html#FabNESO.neso).

-Any additional keyword arguments to the task will be used to override the value of parameters in the conditions file.
-For example to run the `two_stream` example with the `Electorstatic2D3V` solver, with the `num_particles_total` parameter overridden to be 10000 run
+The `neso` task also supports passing additional keyword arguments to override the value of parameters in the conditions file.
+For example to run the `two_stream` example with the `Electrostatic2D3V` solver, with the `num_particles_total` parameter overridden to be 10000 run

 ```
 fabsim localhost neso:two_stream,num_particles_total=10000